JangirSumit/Pro-JS-Tips/let-var-cont/README.md

 //Uncaught TypeError: Assignment to constant variable.
 ```

-But we can change values of const object
+But we can change properties of const objects
 ```
 const emp = { name: "foo", age: 30 }
 console.log(emp);//30